-Grants for Russian-Speaking Jewish Campers are available through the support of the Genesis Philanthropy Group.
-This scholarship is for campers who speak Russian, who have parents that speak Russian, or have grandparents who speak Russian.
+Grants for Russian-Speaking Jewish Campers: Available through the support of the Foundation for Jewish Camps, this scholarship is for campers who speak Russian, or have parents or grandparents living with them that speak Russian.
 Both day and overnight camps are eligible, priority given to 1st and 2nd time campers.

 There are various needs-based overnight camp scholarships for children from low-income families not affiliated with a congregation.
 These grants are supported by individuals, foundations and the Jewish Federation of Cleveland.